BA in Buddhist Studies with Himalayan Language: Career Path

 • To provide students with a broad understanding of Buddhism, including its history, philosophy, and cultural context.

-• To develop students' skills in reading, writing, and speaking a specific Himalayan language.
+• To develop students' reading, writing, and speaking skills in a specific Himalayan language.

 • To equip students with the necessary research skills to conduct independent studies and scholarly works on Buddhism and Himalayan language and culture.